Career guide

 4. Processing: typically 2–4 weeks

-Sectors with critical shortages
+Sectors with confirmed shortages

 The advantage of a German degree

-Starting Salaries by Field
+Starting salaries by field

 FieldBachelor'sMaster's